-POLICY STATEMENT(S)
+POLICY STATEMENT

-- I. Biofeedback for migraine and tension-type headaches is considered medically appropriate as part of the overall treatment plan only after other conventional methods of treatment have been attempted (e.g., medication management, relaxation) and not been successful in treating a patient's headache. - II.
-Biofeedback for dyssynergic-type constipation in adults is considered medically appropriate for patients who have failed a three (3) month trial of standard treatments for constipation (e.g., laxatives, dietary changes, adequate fluids, exercise). - III.
-Biofeedback is considered investigational for ALL other indications, including but not limited to anxiety disorders, attention deficit hyperactivity disorder (ADHD), cluster headaches, epilepsy, fecal incontinence, in-home biofeedback devices (e.g., leva Pelvic Health System), preterm labor, tinnitus, urinary incontinence or retention.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, biofeedback for migraine and tension-type headaches has been medically proven to be effective and, therefore, is considered medically appropriate as part of the overall treatment plan only after other conventional methods of treatment have been attempted (e.g., medication management, relaxation) and not been successful in treating a patient's headache. - II.
+Based upon our criteria and assessment of the peer-reviewed literature, biofeedback for dyssynergic-type constipation in adults has been medically proven to be effective and, therefore, is considered medically appropriate for patients who have failed a three (3) month trial of standard treatments for constipation (e.g., laxatives, dietary changes, adequate fluids, exercise). - III.
+Based upon our criteria and assessment of the peer-reviewed literature, there is no consistent evidence that supervised or unsupervised biofeedback, alone or as an adjunct to other treatments, demonstrates improvement in patient outcomes.
+Therefore, biofeedback is considered investigational for ALL other indications, including but not limited to anxiety disorders, attention deficit hyperactivity disorder (ADHD), cluster headaches, epilepsy, fecal incontinence, home biofeedback devices (e.g., Leva Pelvic Health System), preterm labor, tinnitus, urinary incontinence or retention.